Polymath: A Challenging Multi-modal Mathematical Reasoning Benchmark: Curating

 \subsection{Division of the \textit{testmini} Subset.}

 The final iteration of \dataset comprises 5000 questions.
 To enable faster model validation, we extract a 1000-instance subset, \textit{testmini}, using stratified sampling over all categories.
-All quantitative results reported in this work were obtained on this \textit{testmini} subset of \dataset.
+All quantitative results reported were obtained on this \textit{testmini} subset of \dataset.
 We also create a \textit{test-img} question set, consisting solely of 1000 \textit{with diagram} questions, aimed at faster, focused assessment of models' visual comprehension.
-Owing to the imbalance of \textit{with diagram} questions across categories, we use a random sampling strategy to create \textit{test-img}. \footnote{All datasets (\textit{test}, \textit{testmini} and \textit{test-img}) will be publicly released} For data distribution, see Table \ref{tab:all_dataset_stats}.
-Further details on data collection and annotation are available in \S \ref{sec:dataset_details_appendix}.
+We use a random sampling strategy to create \textit{test-img} due to diagram imbalance. \footnote{All datasets (\textit{test}, \textit{testmini} and \textit{test-img}) will be publicly released} For data distribution, see Table \ref{tab:all_dataset_stats}.